pvdz/bestchessline/PROMPT.md

 ### Development Guidelines

+Do not use classes, keep flat simple concepts, prefer module exports, do not pass on exported functions as parameters, keep it simple and maintainable, use greppable obvious names.

 #### Adding Features

 1. **Type Safety**: All functions must have explicit types for arguments and return values